We're going to be talking about, we're going to be talking about Julian Assange.

 There were also testimonies of abuse and torture of prisoners.

-So as you guys could see, of course, Assange is gonna want ahead, go want to go ahead and get this stuff because Guantanamo Bebe is something that's extremely controversial.
+So as you guys could see, of course Assange is going to want to go ahead and get this stuff because Guantanamo is something that's extremely controversial.

-Bush's successor, U.S. President Barack Obama promised, and I remember him campaigning on this back in 2008 when I was in fucking high school, by the way, that he promised he would close the camp in 2010, but made uh but met strong bipartisan opposition from the U.S. Congress, which passed laws to prohibit detainees from Guantanamo Bay being transferred to the United States for any reason, including imprisonment or medical care during the Obama administration.
+Bush's successor, U.S. President Barack Obama, promised, and I remember him campaigning on this back in 2008 when I was in fucking high school, by the way, that he promised he would close the camp in 2010, but met strong bipartisan opposition from the U.S. Congress, which passed laws to prohibit detainees from Guantanamo Obey being transferred to the United States for any reason, including imprisonment or medical care.

-In January 2018, US uh President Donald Trump signed an executive order to keep the decision camp open indefinitely.
+In January 2018, U.S. President Donald Trump signed an executive order to keep the detention camp open indefinitely.

-In May 2018, Trump administration repatriated a prisoner to Saudi Arabia.
+In May 2018, the Trump administration repatriated a prisoner to Saudi Arabia.

 Probably a bunch of diplomatic stuff there.

-Um we're gonna go back to the doc to the uh complaint.
+Now we're going to go back to the doc, to the complaint.

 Assange replied, okay, great.